Chemperi

 Chemperi is a town on the bank of the Chemperi River, in the Western Ghat, in the Kannur district of South India.
-Chemperi is often referred as the education city of Kannur with the establishment of Vimal Jyothi Engineering College, Chemperi.
 It is characterized by its production and export of rubber and spices, its beautiful hillocks, and its serene streams.
 Village and Panchayath of Chemperi is Eruvessi.
 Both Panchayath and Village offices of Eruvessi are located in Chemperi.
-Also Lourde Matha Forane Church, Chemperi is another attraction.
-Paithalmala and Palakkayam thatt is also a few kilometres away.
+Also Lourde Matha Basilica, Chemperi is another attraction.
+Paithalmala and Palakkayam Thattu is also a few kilometres away.

 History

 Previously, the land served as the epicenter of people migrating from Travancore to the north districts of Kerala.
 The modern history of Chemperi starts in the 1930s with the arrival of migrants from the Kottayam district of Kerala.
 These migrants made Chemperi a big town with almost all the facilities needed to serve its population.
 More recently, the town has become a local business hub.

 Eruvessy, which is very near to Chemperi, has a different historical background.
 It is believed that the inhabitants there descend from 18th century settlers of the Eruvessy region.
 The culture and belief system of the people of Eruvessy is entirely different from that of the people of Chemperi, though the neighboring communities live harmoniously.
 Eruvessy is Famous in Hindu religion for Muthappan Temple in the place.